 Osteoporosis is a disease that causes bones to become more porous, gradually making them weaker and more brittle.
 Men and women’s bodies go through a continuous bone-building cycle in which old bone is broken down and new bone is formed.
 Osteoporosis is caused by an imbalance in this cycle in which too much bone is broken down and not completely built.

-Mostly occuring in women after menopause, osteoporosis can cause one third of a woman’s lifetime bone loss in the first 5 years following menopause.
+Mostly occurring in women after menopause, osteoporosis can cause one-third of a woman’s lifetime bone loss in the first 5 years following menopause.
 This rapid bone loss can cause bones to become thin, fragile, and more likely to fracture.
 Although it is less common in men, osteoporosis can still occur.
 Men naturally have larger, stronger bones than women, and their bone loss generally starts later in life.

 How do you test for osteoporosis?